 * Channel is a multi-agency approach to provide support to individuals who are at risk of being drawn into terrorist related activity.
 It is led by the West Midlands Police Counter-Terrorism Unit, and it aims to:

-Establish an effective multi-agency referral and intervention process to identify vulnerable individuals;
+Establish an effective multi-agency referral and intervention process to identify susceptible individuals;

-Safeguard individuals who might be vulnerable to being radicalised, so that they are not at risk of being drawn into terrorist-related activity; and
+Safeguard individuals who might be susceptible to being radicalised, so that they are not at risk of being drawn into terrorist-related activity; and

 Provide early intervention to protect and divert people away from the risks they face and reduce vulnerability.